• Home

 Instructions

-1. Bring chiles and about 4 cups of water to a boil over medium high heat and let boil for about 10 minutes or until softened.
+1. Bring chiles and about 4 cups of water to a boil over medium high heat and let boil for about 5 minutes.
+Then remove the pot from heat and cover.
+Let the chiles soak for 10 minutes.

 2. Transfer the chiles, 2 1/2 cups of the chile water, the garlic, and onion to a blender and blend for a couple of minutes.